Gorgeous lavender revered for its gorgeous aroma, it’s the undisputed favourite essential oil for many,

 So as we can see, lavender is safe to use; it is crucial here not to misrepresent the science because the benefits of using lavender on your skin far outweigh the negatives.

-The research demonstrates that when you use lavender on your skin, it is in no way irritating or photosensitising and is considered a low-risk skin allergen.
+The research demonstrates that using lavender on your skin is in no way irritating or photosensitising and is considered a low-risk skin allergen.

-There is the possibility of lavender oil oxidation, which is easy to avoid by adding vitamin E or another antioxidant to your blend.
+Oil oxidation is possible, which is easy to avoid by adding vitamin E or another antioxidant to your blend.
 I recommend using undiluted lavender oil within 18 months of purchase and keeping it away from direct sunlight.

-This research shows that apart from the gorgeous lavender colour and heady aroma, it holds a valuable place in the skincare world for treating sensitivity and inflammation, breakouts, and healing cuts, wounds, and burns.
+This research shows that apart from the gorgeous colour and heady aroma, it is valuable in the skincare world for treating sensitivity and inflammation, breakouts, and healing cuts, wounds, and burns.

 And in my opinion, this is one healing essential oil that should be in your skincare kit.